Step-by-Step GuideUpdated January 2026

 Google Search Console is one of the most underused SEO data sources.
 It shows real queries, real rankings, and real user behavior — making it ideal for keyword clustering.

-This guide walks through how to cluster GSC keywords effectively.
+This guide walks through how to cluster GSC keywords effectively — from export to actionable page recommendations.

 1